danburonline/oddball-paradigm/problem_2/README.md

 ## 🧩 Remarks

 - Be sure that the `problem_2` directory has a `.env` file with the following variables: `PORT` and `DB_URI`.
-If you don't provide these environment variables the `Dockerfile` as well as the compilation process won't work.
+If you don't provide these environment variables, the `Dockerfile` and the compilation process won't work.
-- If you compile the backend with `yarn build`, you will get a `dist` folder with the compiled code and a `logs` folder with the logs.
+- If you compile the backend with `yarn build`, you will get a `/dist` folder with the compiled code and a `/logs` folder with the logs.
 - There are some edge cases where the API doesn't work as expected.
 So far I've implemented the most critical features for a working example REST API.
-- For a small documentation I recommend just downloading Insomnia and importing the `insomnia.yaml` file.
-It gives you a good overview for all the endpoints.
+- For a small documentation, I recommend downloading Insomnia and importing the `insomnia.yaml` file.
+It gives you a good overview of all the endpoints.